LucianYoga/local-elasticbeanstalk-php-demo/README.md

     # Access our PHP container
     docker exec -it 832af3ff45d8 bash

-Alternatively, we can use `eb` to find the details, including the human-readable container names
+Alternatively, we can use `eb` to find the details, including the human-readable container names:

     eb local status